CassLininger/cecs-101-design-your-career-design-your-degree/module-4/Module-4-RIASEC-Assessment-and-Build-Your-Profile.md

 # RIASEC Profile Summary Activity

 This activity walks you through taking the RIASEC assessment, interpreting your results, and connecting them to everything you already know about yourself from Module 2.
-By the end, you will have a complete **RIASEC Profile Summary** in your GitHub portfolio.
+By the end, you will shave a complete **RIASEC Profile Summary** in your GitHub portfolio.

 ---